Prag8855/aab/frontend/content/guides/moving-out.md

 ## Cancel or move your contracts

-Your internet, telephone and insurance contracts don't end because you move.
-You must cancel them.
+When you move, you can sometimes cancel your phone, internet, electricity and gas contracts.
 There is usually a [notice period](/glossary/Kündigungsfrist) of 1 to 3 months.
-You can cancel contracts on the company's website, or in writing.[^10] Use [aboalarm](https://www.aboalarm.de/) to write the [termination letter](/glossary/Kündigungsschreiben).

 ### If you stay in Germany